stackbit-projects/yowie-bikes-09e4c/content/pages/index.md

     title: 'Hi, we''re the Northern Beaches Yowies.'
     subtitle: >-
       We provide friendly, local bicycle services and repairs in our Northern Beaches workshop.
-We do build and upgrades, work on all types of bikes
+We do build and upgrades and work on all types of bikes.
+      Drop by and say hi.
     actions:
       - label: Contact the Yowie
         url: /contact